 • Applied Behavior Analysis and Education Option (Online): To apply to this program, you must enroll in the Graduate Certificate in Applied Behavior Analysis (ABA).
 You may apply to the M.Ed. program before completing the certificate program if you are registered for the fifth class in the ABA certificate and maintain at least a 3.000 GPA.
 The 30-credit Applied Behavior Analysis and Education Option does not lead to a teaching license in any state.

-• Secondary Education Initial Licensure Option (Hybrid): The M.Ed.
+• Secondary Education Initial Licensure Option (Online): The M.Ed.
 Secondary Education Initial Licensure requires eight courses and a 6-credit practicum.
 The School of Education endorses the following areas: English, History, Math and Science (Biology, Chemistry and Physics).

 For a complete list of courses and academic requirements, please visit the Academic Catalog.